 Vaccinia immunoglobulin (VIG)

 Intravenous VIG is licensed in some countries for the treatment of complications due to vaccinia vaccination (i.e., eczema vaccinatum, progressive vaccinia, severe generalised vaccinia, vaccinia infection in people with skin conditions, aberrant infections induced by vaccinia virus).
-It is unknown whether people exposed to monkeypox or with severe infection would benefit from VIG.
+It is unknown whether people exposed to mpox or with severe mpox would benefit from VIG.
 It should be used only in a clinical research context with prospective data collection.
-In the US, VIG can be used for the treatment of monkeypox under an expanded access protocol in the context of an outbreak.
-It can also be considered for post-exposure prophylaxis in an exposed person with severe immunodeficiency in T-cell function for which smallpox vaccination following exposure to monkeypox is contraindicated.
-See Prevention.
+In the US, VIG can be used for the treatment of mpox under an expanded access protocol in the context of an outbreak.
+It can also be considered for post-exposure prophylaxis in an exposed person with severe immunodeficiency in T-cell function for which smallpox vaccination following exposure to mpox is contraindicated.
+It is available upon clinical request to the US Centers for Disease Control and Prevention on a case-by-case basis.
 VIG may be stockpiled in countries for use during an outbreak.

 Use of this content is subject to our disclaimer